Running Shots

 April 17, Glendale Relays, Hulst, running his second tough race within four days, suffers his first defeat at Two-Miles Tuesday night.

-Hulst took the lead immediately passing the mile at 4:45 but on the gun lap, senior, Rick Cendejas (Crescenta Valley, pictured below at Glendale XC the next fall) unleashed a 59.5 last lap to win in 9:21.2.
+Hulst took the lead immediately passing the mile at 4:45 but on the gun lap, senior, Rick Cendejas (Crescenta Valley, pictured below at Glendale XC the next fall) unleashed a 59.5 last lap, passing Eric on the backstretch to win in 9:21.2.
 (2) Hulst 9:24.7.

 Rick Cendejas Glendale XC 73